Call 01534 733162

 Omega-3 deficiency or imbalance can also manifest as physical signs in the body.
 These include painful and swollen hands and wrists, dry skin, eczema, diffuse redness of the skin, or cracking of the fingertips.

 If you are not eating 2-3 servings of oily fish (e.g. salmon, mackerel, anchovies, sardines or herring) per week supplement with a good quality fish or cod liver oil.
-We recommend ‘Rosita Cod Liver Oil’ which is a great source of omega-3 fats as well as vitamins A and D.
+We recommend Arctic Cod Liver Oil – available from The Natural Dispensary (use practitioner ‘Steffen Toates’ to register).

 B vitamins (especially B1, B6, B9 and B12) are extremely important for nerve health.
 Deficiency has been linked with neuropathy and migraines and addition of a vitamin B complex has been shown to promote the regeneration and functional recovery of injured sciatic nerves.